pmatsinopoulos/TalentCommunitySale/README.md

 |-----------------------------|-----------------|-----------------|----------------|---------------|
 | src/TalentCommunitySale.sol | 100.00% (43/43) | 100.00% (43/43) | 90.00% (36/40) | 100.00% (7/7) |

+**Important:** We had to write tests to cover for `Ownable` and for `ReentrancyGuard`.
+This is necessary because inheriting from these contracts is an implementation detail.
+We want to test cover their functionality in case we want to replace these abstract contracts with our own implementation.

 ### Storage Layout Optimization

 #### Before Any Optimization